opengeospatial/ogcapi-environmental-data-retrieval/README.md

   Standard document, as a work-in-progress draft.

-It will also contain the plan of work and links to other relevant documents.
+It will also contain the plan of work and links to other relevant documents such as minutes, actions and notes of meetings.